swaroopar/inprogress-engineer/docs/java/non-blocking-io.md

 ## Non-Blocking IO (NIO)

 1. JVM listens on the server port.
 Eg., 8080.
 This is the acceptor/main thread.
-2. The acceptor thread forwards the socket thread to poller queue.
+2. The acceptor thread forwards the socket object to poller queue.
 3. Poller then checks/polls the socket for messages.
 4. Forwards it to thread pool whenever a message is available.